 Add detergent to one tub.
 Follow the dosing instructions on the package of the powder detergent.

 Wash clothes.
 Put the clothes in the tub with the detergent until they’re fully submerged.
 Use your hands to move the clothes around in a swishing motion to get the dirt out.
 You should do this for around three minutes or until the clothes are clean.
 Don’t scrub, twist or rub clothes in the water as this can damage the fabric.

 Rinse clothes.
 Transfer the clothes into the tub of clean water and pull them in and out of the water for two to three minutes to remove any left-over detergent.
 If you notice the clothes are still soapy, change the water and rinse them again until they’re free from suds.

 Let the clothes drip & lay flat to dry.
 Do not wring the clothes out as this can damage the fabric, instead you’ll want to lift them up above the water and let them drip into the tub, bath or basin.
 When most of the water is gone, place the clothes on a rack or a clean towel or bed and leave them to dry flat.

 How to Sanitise Your Clothes

 Sanitising your clothes properly is now more important than ever.
-The good news is that you can achieve a superb clean and reduce the number of bacteria present in the fabric of your clothes to a safe level at the same time by washing them with Ariel Anti-Germ Matic Detergent Powder!
+The good news is that you can achieve a superb clean and reduce the number of bacteria present in the fabric of your clothes to a safe level at the same time.

 Do you still have a few blind spots with regards to the art of doing laundry?
 Find the answers to the most common questions on how to wash clothes!